JosephPB/josephpb.github.io/topics/topic_5.md

     </div>
 </div>

-Additionlly, this is reinforced by the strong negative sentiments when speaking about women during the Lebanon War.
+Additionlly, this is concept of refering to women primarily as victims is reinforced by the strong negative sentiments when speaking about women during the Lebanon War.
 The overall paragraph sentiment is lower just prior to this period, and then generally neutral during it, however, paragraphs mentioning women are far from neural in sentiment.